-Learn useful idioms about knowledge in English with meaning and examples.
+Knowledge Idioms and Expressions!
+Learn useful phrases and idioms about knowledge in English with meaning, ESL picture and example sentences.

 Knowledge is power